HIT Entertainment: 2005–2011: Apax Partners ownership

 On 22 March 2005, Apax Partners purchased HIT for £489.4 million, taking it private, with former BBC director general Greg Dyke becoming chairman.
 On 26 August 2005, HIT announced an agreement with NBCUniversal, PBS, and Sesame Workshop to launch the world's first 24-hour preschool television channel entitled PBS Kids Sprout, with HIT supplying programming for the channel as a result at the time.

 In February 2006, HIT closed its DVD sales and distribution arm in the U.S. and signed a deal with 20th Century Fox Home Entertainment to release their content in the North American market.
-The deal would significantly boost HIT's distribution to over 70,000 retail storefronts.
 HIT continued to sell and distribute its own DVD output in the UK.

 On 8 March 2007, HIT announced they had purchased the Rainbow Magic book franchise with intentions to create a media and consumer lineup for the property.
 On 22 March, HIT acquired S4C's 50% stake in Fireman Sam, taking full ownership in the franchise.
 S4C would remain an executive producer for upcoming seasons and retain all Welsh-language rights to the property.
+On 18 June 2007, HIT announced a strategic alliance with Chapman Entertainment to represent Fifi and the Flowertots and Roary the Racing Car in North America and Japan.
 In September, HIT and Chellomedia formed a joint venture to run the JimJam children's channel.
+Also that same month, HIT entered into an agreement with Aardman Animations to represent licensing and home entertainment distribution for Wallace & Gromit, Shaun the Sheep and Aardman Classics in the US and Canada, which was later extended in June 2008 to include Timmy Time as well as worldwide representation for Aardman's themed attraction business.
 HIT Entertainment opened its own toy company, the HIT Toy Company.
 In October, after failing to supply ITV a new series of Sooty the previous year, HIT announced they had put the Sooty Limited/Bridgefilms venture up for sale, consisting of both Sooty and Magic Adventures of Mumfie, an earlier Britt Allcroft creation.